eugenpodaru/binance-java-api/README.md

 ### Exception handling

-Every API method can potentially throw an unchecked `BinanceApiException` which wraps the error message returned from the Binance API, or an exception, in case the request never properly reached the server.
+Every API method can potentially throw an unchecked `BinanceApiException` which wraps the error msg returned from the Binance API, or an exception, in case the request never properly reached the server.

 ```java
 try {